asere1/S-Sort-App/README.md

 ## Introduction

-FreelanceProjectApp is a Flutter application designed to streamline the process of connecting freelancers with clients.
+S-Sort App is a Flutter application designed to streamline the process of connecting users from different places with has same interest.
 Built with a robust backend powered by Firebase, this app ensures secure authentication, efficient user management, and real-time notifications.
 The app is rich with features, including in-app purchases, group chats, and highly customizable settings to enhance user experience and engagement.

 ## Features